sodgeit/CMake-SBOM-Builder/readme.md

 ## License

 Most of the code in this repository is licensed under MIT.
-This project complies with [REUSE](https://reuse.software/).

 ## Acknowledgements